 The Crime of Rape and Its Victims

-Because the crime of rape has frequently left its victims subject to further trauma inflicted by police, courts and publicity, it is a crime which is often not reported by the victim, with the result that the perpetrator is neither subject to punishment by law nor treated for deviant behavior.
-NFTS supports efforts to establish “Rape Centers” and we encourage the cooperation of Sisterhoods and their members with volunteer and governmental agencies in furthering such centers where the victim may be helped to recovery and legal steps may be taken to bring the rapist to justice.
+Because the crime of rape has frequently left its victims subject to further trauma inflicted by police, courts, and publicity, it is a crime that is often not reported by the victim, with the result that the perpetrator is neither subject to punishment by law nor treated for deviant behavior.
+NFTS supports efforts to establish “Rape Centers” and we encourage the cooperation of Sisterhoods and their members with volunteer and governmental agencies in furthering such centers where the victim may be helped to recover and legal steps may be taken to bring the rapist to justice.

 The Juvenile Offender

 Our concern for justice and individual rights cannot overlook the juvenile offender.
 We particularly note that in secure detention facilities, pending court hearings, are large numbers of juveniles, more than a third of whom are “status offenders.”
 Status offenses are acts such as truancy, curfew violation, disobeying parental authority—none of which would be considered crimes if committed by adults.
 The National Federation of Temple Sisterhoods urges the removal of status offenses from the category of criminal acts, and the effective implementation of alternative community agency action to assist troubled youth.